-International Futures (IFs) is a large-scale, long-term, integrated global modeling system.
-It represents demographic, economic, energy, agricultural, socio-political, and environmental subsystems for 182 countries interacting in the global system.
+IFs is a large-scale, long-term, integrated global modeling system.
+It represents demographic, economic, energy, agricultural, socio-political, and environmental subsystems for 183 countries interacting in the global system.
 The central purpose of IFs is to facilitate exploration of global futures through alternative scenarios.
-The model is integrated with a large database containing values for its many foundational data series since 1960.
-IFs is available to users both on-line (www.ifs.du.edu) and in downloadable form.
+The model is integrated with a large database for its many foundational data series since 1960.
+The easy-to-use interface facilitates data analysis, forecast presentation, and scenario analysis.
+IFs is freely available to users both on-line (www.ifs.du.edu) and in downloadable form.